Gloria Bonilla-Santiago

-Gloria Bonilla-Santiago, born January 17, 1954, in Puerto Rico, is a Board of Governors Distinguished Service Professor at the Department of Public Policy and Administration and Director of the Center for Strategic Urban Community Leadership at Rutgers University-Camden.
+Gloria Bonilla-Santiago (born January 17, 1954) is a Board of Governors Distinguished Service Professor at the Department of Public Policy and Administration and Director of the Center for Strategic Urban Community Leadership at Rutgers University–Camden.
 She is also the founder of Leadership, Education, and Partnership (LEAP) Academy University Charter School located in Camden, New Jersey.
 Created in 1997, LEAP is one of the 17 inaugural public charter schools in New Jersey.
 As the founder of LEAP, Bonilla-Santiago created a merit pay/pay-for-performance program designed to reward excellence in teaching and improve student academic outcomes.

 Early life

 Bonilla-Santiago’s parents migrated to the United States from Puerto Rico.
 She received a B.A. from Glassboro State College, now known as Rowan University; an M.S.W. from Rutgers University; and an M.A. in Philosophy and Ph.D. in Sociology from City University of New York.
 She has also completed post-doctoral studies at the John F. Kennedy School of Government at Harvard University.